hsnavihS/tree-sitter-koala/README.md

 ## Future

-These things would be cool to have, but since this is just a toy language I'm not going to invest time in these right now:
+These things would be cool to have, but since this is just a toy language, I think these would be overkill and I'd rather work on the LSP
 1. Support for editors that work on TextMate grammars for highlighting (VSCode being the major one I wanted to have support for)
 2. Add support for more queries like folding, and locals
+3. Tests for every rule in the grammar, and a CI pipeline to run these on every push

 ---